Homemade mayonnaise without tears (Basics)

 Variations and uses

-- Add 1 to 2 crushed garlic cloves to turn mayonnaise into aioli.
+• Add 1 to 2 crushed garlic cloves to turn mayonnaise into an aioli-like mayonnaise.
+(Note: 'real' aioli is quite a bit rougher.
+I'll try to post a recipe someday).

-- To make saffron aioli like you are served with a bouillabase in Marseilles, soak a pinch of saffron threads in a tiny bit of warm water.
+• To make saffron aioli that is served with a bouillabase in Marseilles, soak a pinch of saffron threads in a tiny bit of warm water.
 Whisk this into the garlic aioli above.

-- For Japanese style mayonnaise a la Kewpie, use rice vinegar for the vinegar component, a neutral flavored oil such as canola or safflower oil, and add a little sugar (about 1/2 teaspoon) when you add the salt.
+• For Japanese style mayonnaise a la Kewpie, use a sweet tasting apple cider vinegar (note: I used to think it was rice vinegar but perusing some manufacturer's sites, it seems apple vinegar is more usual) for the vinegar component, a neutral flavored oil such as canola or safflower oil, and add a little sugar (about 1/2 teaspoon) when you add the salt.

 thank you for the suggestion to lighten up mayo with yogurt or cottage cheese. next time i have the urge to make my own mayonnaise, i'll definitely try one of these tricks!